PlayForm/Delete/README.md

 DeploymentDelete -e example@account.com -i accountId -k accountKey
 ```

-DeploymentDelete will now delete all deployments older than 7 days.
+DeploymentDelete will now delete all deployments associated with the account.

 > **Note**
 >